 In knowing the "at risk of dropping out" status of the majority of students enrolling in the school, we begin interventions from the point of enrollment.
-Upon enrollment, students take Work Readiness and Foundations in Computing.
+Upon enrollment, students take Tools for Success and Foundations in Computing.
 In this course students learn study skills and strategies to be more successful in school, especially in the area of time management.
-With our new Common Core curriculum, educators now have flexibility to tailor assignments to meet the students' preferred learning modalities.
+With our Common Core curriculum, educators have flexibility to tailor assignments to meet the students' preferred learning modalities